Uncovering Neurodegenerative Insights Through Ethnic Diversity

 - Co-Director, Parkinson’s Disease and Movement Disorders Centre

-Prof. Michael Weiner
+Prof. Michael Weiner (USA)

 - Professor of Medicine, Radiology, Psychiatry and Neurology, University of California, San Francisco